Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 In the case of Mass Effect 3, executive producer Casey Hudson and lead writer Mac Walters has been blamed for nearly every single of the fandom's issues with the game.
 This stems from one of the writers revealing that Walters & Hudson were the ones behind the very controversial ending to the game, and didn't reveal their plans to the other writers until it was too late to change things.

-They do share some of the fandom hate... with EA, mentioned above.
-Broadly speaking, there are two popular opinions: that it's the entirely and solely fault of EA's Corrupt Corporate Executives, or that it's the entirely and solely fault of the writers and their Protection From Editors.
+They do share some of the fandom hate... with EA.
+Broadly speaking, there are two popular opinions: that it's the entirely and solely fault of EA's Corrupt Corporate Executives, or that it's the entirely and solely fault of the writers and their Protection from Editors.
 The two factions... don't get along, especially because they tend to put whoever they aren't blaming on a pedestal, convinced that the game would be perfect if it weren't for those other guys.
-The blatantly ripped from the disk and overpriced DLC as well as the widely loathed endings were the most common things people blamed EA/Bioware for.
+The DLC as well as the widely loathed endings were the most common things people blamed EA/Bioware for.
+All of this though the actual responsability (probably) falls on both parties - Casey Hudson would be to blame for the Gainax Ending, and EA for the attempt to turn a very popular offline franchise into an online cash cow.

 Not even Shigeru Miyamoto himself is immune.
 His beliefs that video games are meant only for gameplay enjoyment and absolutely nothing else are starting to irritate some fans, which climaxed with Paper Mario Sticker Star, which had an Excuse Plot in a Paper Mario game, a series which is known for intriguing plots and diverse characters.
 Though it may not be completely his fault in this case, as a Vocal Minority on Club Nintendo may have influenced this.